• Skip to main content

 At the end of the day, a well-balanced diet may be the way to go to deal with fatty liver.
 If you can, shift to a plant-based diet as it encourages low consumption of carbs and more varied nutrients.

 Shifting to a healthy diet isn’t easy, though.
-You are more likely to succeed by starting with food options like Alkalizing Greens.
+You are more likely to succeed by starting with food options like Alkaline Greens (use code WELL20 to save 20%) and the herbs and supplements mentioned above.

 4. What’s the Connection Between Coconut Oil and Fatty Liver?

 Is coconut oil good for fatty liver?
-As mentioned, it can be one of your sources of foods for fatty liver disease.
+As mentioned, it can be one of the best foods for fatty liver disease prevention or reversal.

-One of the primary reasons is its ability to help the liver produce ketones.
+The primary reason is its ability to help the liver produce ketones.
 These are substances from fat stores in the liver that provide energy to the brain when your body is low in sugar.

 5. How Long Does It Take to Reverse Fatty Liver Disease?